AksoEo/docs/asc.md

 High-level design features:

-- all runtime errors are statically identifiable
+- almost all runtime errors are statically identifiable
+    + case where this does not apply: function arity
 - editable with a GUI
 - small runtime
 - no mutability, almost completely deterministic